sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 Essentially, this is it: your machine can operate as a network node, you can try and start it by running:

-> sudo -u tond /usr/local/opt/ton/bin/validator-engine -C /var/db/ton/newton-testnet-node/etc/global_config.json --db /var/db/ton/newton-testnet-node/db -l /var/db/ton/newton-testnet-node/log/node.log
+> sudo -u tond /usr/local/opt/ton/bin/validator-engine --global-config /var/db/ton/newton-testnet-node/etc/global_config.json --db /var/db/ton/newton-testnet-node/db --logname  /var/db/ton/newton-testnet-node/log/node.log

 If all went well then this command should stay in foreground as long as you do not kill it.
 Check out the log files for information on what is going on.